-I’ve been helping companies as their IT security and a cyber security consultant for the past 15 years, have worked as part of Microsoft‘s security team and as an external security consultant for the Emirates Nuclear Energy Corporation.
+I’ve been helping companies as their IT security and a cyber security consultant for the past 15 years.
+I have worked as part of Microsoft‘s security team and as an external security consultant for Emirates Nuclear Energy Corporation.

 Now I am a cyber security expert and help software development companies, law firms, and banks build complex and effective information security management programs to combat advanced cyber threats, acting as their Virtual CISO (CISO as a Service).

-There are many (MANY!) cyber security consultant firms out there.
+There are plenty of cyber security consultant firms out there.
 But their business model is usually the following:

 I do everything differently.